mtb-za/teaching/quizzes/ggl123_quiz.md

 22. How does latitude affect the thickness of the various soil layers?

 23. What are the characteristics of a mature sediment, and what drives the development of these characteristics?

+## Groundwater

+1. How can the cone of depression formed during water extraction cause water-quality problems in near-coastals boreholes?

+2. What are some of the factors that can affect borehole yield in a particular area?

+3. Why are artesian aquifers generally easier to extract water from than non-artesian aquifers?

+4. How do permeability and porosity differ in regards to groundwater movement in aquifers?